Abolition Law & Policy Review

 Important Dates

 Rolling reviews for submissions.
-Submit a proposal, CV, and statement of relevance (250 words max) no later than January 31, 2026.
+Submit a short cover letter, CV, and an article abstract or artistic submission statement no later than December 1, 2026.

 Date by which authors will be notified of acceptance.